Where to go in Thailand and what to visit?

 Ko Phangan Island

-It is the neighboring island of Ko Samui, known all over the world for its “full moon party”.
+This is the neighbouring island of Ko Samui, known all over the world for its Full Moon Party.
 I didn’t go there either when I was visiting Thailand, as I’m not a big fan of this kind of gathering.
-On the other hand, if you want to party with friends in a paradisiacal setting, this is the place you’re looking for.
+On the other hand, if you want to party with friends in a paradise setting, this is the place you’re looking for.
 Great atmosphere guaranteed on the beachfront!

 The island of Ko Tao

-This small island is known to be a scuba diving paradise.
-Many travelers come to take their first level of diving and enjoy its underwater world.
-The island can be a very good alternative to Phuket Island or Ko Samui, if you like underwater and calm.
+This small island is known as a scuba diving paradise.
+Many travellers come here to take their first diving certification and enjoy its underwater world.
+The island can be a very good alternative to Phuket Island or Ko Samui if you like the underwater world and a calmer atmosphere.

 For those who wish to book their activities on Ko Tao island, it’s this way!